 In addition, while my church wasn’t overtly homophobic, the general dim view of LGBTQAI+ culture in Christian circles helped repress aspects of my identity that I wish I had been able to explore earlier.
 As I started to question my identity, I also scrutinised my religion, and found the hypocrisy of certain people staggering, namely those who use their faith as an excuse to be hateful (I have since come to realise that religion really is just an excuse, and even without it, those people would still find a reason to be hateful.
 Religion is not the problem – hatred is).
 The final nail in the coffin was when a respected central pillar of the community, hailed almost as a local hero, and someone who I had conferred with as a guide, turned out to have committed some of the most despicable acts humanity is capable of.

 With all pretence dropped, I began exploring something that had piqued my interest early in childhood – Tarot cards.
 I had been given a set for a birthday which mysteriously disappeared, and so while on honeymoon in London, I purchased the classic deck and began to learn to read them.
 From there I progressed to reading runestones and a pendulum, then took an interest in crystals which above all else, are just nice to look at.
 I picked up some nice-smelling essential oils in place of the asthma-triggering incense.
-I attended a conference of Pagans from all over the UK and picked up some interesting reading materials, and a more diverse array of unusual crystals.
+I attended a conference of Pagans from all over the UK and picked up some interesting reading material, and a more diverse array of unusual crystals.
 I joined Pagan social media groups and attended a Moot, which is the equivalent of a Church group but with more alcohol.
 As of Samhain 2020 (pronounced Sow-en a.k.a.
 Halloween), I began to formally recognise and celebrate all eight Sabbats.
-I then started to do Tarot readings in public, and made some videos explaining my beliefs.
+I then started to do Tarot readings in public.

 There are lots of misconceptions about being Pagan; that it’s a religion or even a cult, that we all worship the devil, and that it’s evil.
 I can assure you, it is no more evil than oppressing anyone who differs from what is deemed acceptable by a select few.
 The vast majority of Pagans would just like to left alone with their cards and crystals, and to peacefully coexist with a diverse array of religions and belief systems.
 I am one of these people.